 APPEAL.
 You may file an appeal orally or in writing to Home State Health.
-Unless you need an expedited review, you must complete a written request even if you filed orally.

 - You must appeal within sixty (60) calendar days from the date of our Notice of Adverse Benefit Determination. - For help on how to make an appeal, call Home State Health at 1-855-694-HOME (4663). - Send your written appeal to: 11720 Borman Drive, St. Louis, MO 63146 - Home State Health must write you within ten (10) calendar days and let you know we got your appeal. - Home State Health must give written notice of a decision within thirty (30) calendar days unless it is an expedited review.